ActiveInferenceInstitute/ActiveInferAnts/README.md

 - **Performance Optimization**: Optimized for high performance and scalability, supporting parallel processing and GPU acceleration where applicable.
 - **Visualization Tools**: Includes built-in tools for visualizing ant colony behavior, optimization processes, and inference results.
 - **Customizable Parameters**: Allows flexible parameter settings to adapt algorithms to diverse problem domains and specific use cases.
+- **Secure Utilities**: Incorporates utility modules for encryption and hashing to ensure data security.

 ## Installation